BraveGroup/SheetCopilot/README.md

 ```
 You should set the global variable ```USE_NO_AND_SHEETNAME``` in ```evaluation.py``` as True to use such a naming convention.

-As differrent agents may present plans in various formats, we recommend that each method outputs each step using this Chain-of-Thoughts (CoT) format:
+As different agents may present plans in various formats, we recommend that each method outputs each step using this Chain-of-Thoughts (CoT) format:
 ```
 Step X. [Thought]
 Action API: @[Action call]@